warrengalyen/iconwriter/README.md

 # Overview

 An icon stores a collection of small images of different sizes.
-Individial images within the icon are binded to a source image, which is rescaled to fit a particular size using a resampling filter.
+Individual images within the icon are bound to a source image, which is rescaled to fit a particular size using a resampling filter.

 Resampling filters are represented by functions that take a source image and a size and return a rescaled raw RGBA buffer.
 This allows the user of this crate to provide their custom resampling filter.
 Common resampling filters are provided by the `resample` module.

-# Examples
+## Examples

-## General Usage
+### General Usage

 ```rust
 use iconwriter::*;